 If you are struggling to control your hypothyroidism with levothyroxine, ask your doctor if a compounded levothyroxine/T3 medication might be a better option for you.

 5. Are there any natural treatments for hypothyroidism?

-To a certain extent, yes, however, you should consult with your physician first.
-One is to take compounded medication that draws its thyroid hormones from an animal source not a synthetic one.
+To a certain extent, yes; however, you should consult with your physician first.
+One is to take compounded medication that draws its thyroid hormones from an animal source, not a synthetic one.
 That medication is customized specifically for you by a compounding pharmacy.
-This can be done to accommodate any allergies you may have, or to make the medication more absorbable.
+This can be done to accommodate any allergies you may have or to make the medication more absorbable.
 It is noteworthy that the animal thyroid hormone is not commercially available in Canada.
-Although this is not 100% natural treatment, it still decreases the presence of the synthetic thyroid hormone.
+Although this is not a 100% natural treatment, it still decreases the presence of the synthetic thyroid hormone.

 A pure natural treatment is to increase your intake of iodine-rich foods, such as seaweed and iodized salt (take care and consult with a physician first if you have high blood pressure).
 You can also take supplements such as tyrosine and selenium to help support thyroid function.

 6. What is the prognosis for hypothyroidism?